michaelWebDeve/CalorieCraveDevOps/docs/team-eval/peer-review.md

 ### Tip for the future (Wunsch)

 [What should be changed or strengthened for the point of view of the reviewer? ]

+## [Michael Otieno] - review 3

+### My observation (Wahrnehmung)

+I found the communication within the team to be a highlight, as it flowed seamlessly.
+Additionally, our use of GitHub for collaborative work was a standout aspect; it provided a great learning opportunity and valuable takeaways.
+However, I did experience some reservations regarding the complexity of our project, particularly due to the scrollable homepage.
+This complexity was intensified by the need to delve into both JavaScript and SQLAlchemy simultaneously, which at times felt overwhelming.

+### Effect on me (Wirkung)

+This observation had a positive impact on me in terms of honing my collaboration and version control skills through GitHub.
+However, the project's heightened complexity had both positive and negative effects.
+While it challenged me to expand my skill set, it also occasionally led to feelings of being overwhelmed due to the combination of new technologies.

+### Tip for the future (Wunsch)

+For future projects, I would suggest considering the balance between innovation and complexity.
+While pushing the boundaries of our know-how can be beneficial, we should also ensure that the learning curve remains manageable.
+This might involve breaking down the introduction of new technologies into smaller steps or allocating more time for skill acquisition.

 ## [Justin Grünberg] - review 2